MarquesaBarbula/hsla/README.md

 It has three sections:

 **The first section** is a guide to the color wheel, from 0º to 350º.
-A quick reference to each color and its angle degree in the color wheel, to learn about the first value: "H"
+A quick reference to each color and its angle degree in the color wheel, to learn about the first value: "H" the hue.

 **In the second section** the user can learn how the hue selected with a slider changes within the other tree values: "S" saturation, "L" lightness and "A" alpha.